-Recipe for cheesecake bars with four pretty layers, cheesecake, pumpkin and whipped cream, all on a graham cracker crust.
-Positively addictive.
+The Recipe: Cheesecake bars with four pretty layers, one cheesecake, one pumpkin and one whipped cream, all atop a graham cracker crust.
+Positively addictive!

 I tested this recipe with canned pumpkin but it’s easy to roast a whole pumpkin, see Homemade Kabocha Squash Pumpkin Purée.
 You’ll want two cups of pumpkin flesh.